 Put yourself in the shoes of your users — by being as specific about the different types of users your website will have, you're able to design a logical path or series of clicks to get from your home page to, say, where they can download a resource or find a specific product to purchase.

 Keep the design simple

 Simple websites are likely to have a higher conversion rate.
 The less you have to distract your user, the easier it is for them to find their way — hopefully to your shop, to that free downloadable content, or your contact page.

-Give them enough information that they can get a grasp on you or your business and what service or product you offer, but don’t over-clutter with content that has no real function or value.
+Give them enough information that they clearly know what it is you do and what action you want them to take.
+Don’t over-clutter with content that has no real function or value.
 Keep it simple!

 Design for mobile users